CadenM7/Lab_3_2D_Paltformers/README.md

   https://opengameart.org/content/generic-8-bit-jrpg-soundtrack
   https://opengameart.org/content/squeaky-rat

 We wanted to avoid merge conflicts as much as possible, so Caden worked mainly in the main game scene, creating the basic mechanics and designing the entirety of the platforms, the paralax background, the dialog box, and more.
-The other worked primarily with the scenes and GUI, alongside implementing the audio and many small aesthetic changes.
+Justin worked primarily with the scenes and GUI, alongside implementing the audio and many small aesthetic changes.